A unifying approach to diffusive transport in annealed heterogeneous media: Modulation statistics from renewal counting process

 \section{Modulation statistics from renewal counting process}

-In this section we discuss how to match a Continuous-Time Random Walk (CTRW) to a RMGP through the characterization of random modulations that occur in the CTRW.
+In this section we discuss how to match a CTRW to RMGPs through the characterization of random modulations that occur in the CTRW.
 In a standard CTRW, a particle executes independent random jumps, drawn from a given PDE $p(x)$, each jump taking an independent random waiting time, drawn from a given PDE $\psi(t)$~\cite{METZLER2000}.

-To match this process with a RMGP we suppose that $p(x)$ is Gaussian.
-In turn, many choices are possible for $\psi(t)$.
-We distinguish two scenarios: (i) when all moments of $\psi(t)$ are finite (e.g. for an exponential distribution), the CTRW is known to be reduced to normal diffusion with a non-Gaussian distribution at very short times; (ii) when the mean waiting-time is infinite due to a power-law heavy tail of $\psi(t)$ at long times, the CTRW leads to anomalous diffusion and remains non-Gaussian at any time.
+{\clr For clarity, we suppose that $p(x)$ is Gaussian; note that a combination of random modulations with Gaussian jumps allows one to deal with more general distributions $p(x)$.} In turn, many choices are possible for $\psi(t)$.
+We distinguish two scenarios: (i) when all moments of $\psi(t)$ are finite (e.g. for an exponential distribution), the CTRW is known to be reduced to normal diffusion with a non-Gaussian distribution at short times; (ii) when the mean waiting-time is infinite due to a power-law heavy tail of $\psi(t)$ at long times, the CTRW leads to anomalous diffusion and remains non-Gaussian at any time.

+{\clr For a single realization of CTRW in the interval $(0,t)$, let $\N_t$ be the random number of jumps realized at random times $t_1,...,t_{\N_t}$.
+One can define

+where each Dirac delta function accounts for a jump.
+The trajectory of CTRW can be then subdivided in $N$ steps of duration $\delta$.
+Setting the random modulation at step $i$ to be the number of jumps between $(i-1)\delta$ and $i\delta$: